 How come clinics can claim that stem cell therapy can cure ED?

 Stem cells treatment currently exist within a grey area of legality for medical regulatory councils within many countries.
 This has allowed for-profit stem cell clinics to flourish around the world.
 These clinics, largely unregulated and unconstrained by ethical guidelines, are thriving, despite the fact that their practices have not been proven to be safe or effective, and in some cases, have caused harm.
 Individuals who receive unproven stem cell treatments at for-profit clinics are taking on enormous medical and financial risks.
-For example, here in the U.S. the FDA allows for removing the patient’s own stem cells from an individual and implanting human cells into the same individual from whom they were removed only if the cells remain in their original form.
+For example, and as mentioned previously, here in the U.S. the FDA allows for removing the patient’s own stem cells from an individual and implanting human cells into the same individual from whom they were removed only if the cells remain in their original form.
 Clinics will exploit this loophole and perform the procedure while knowing that bone marrow stem cells can only give rise to blood cells and no other tissue cells, like erectile muscle tissue cells.

 What are some clues that the therapy offered is a scam?

 Read the advertisement carefully and look for clues.
-For example, a clinic may claim that they possess a clinically proven stem cell treatment for ED, a patented procedure using FDA-approved equipment”.
+For example, a clinic may claim that they possess a “clinically proven stem cell treatment for ED, a patented procedure using FDA-approved equipment”.
 Sounds legitimate right?
 Except that “clinically proven” actually means that there are no peer reviewed multi-center clinical trials which were overseen by an independent Investigation Review Board.
 Otherwise the term “clinical trial” would be used in the advertisement.
-Furthermore, when one researches the patent, one discovers that it is only a concept or idea patent which is intended to cover the categories of medical services, namely, treatment of erectile dysfunction via stem cell enhancement and administration.
+Furthermore, when one researches “the patent”, one discovers that it is only a concept or idea patent which is intended to cover the categories of medical services, namely, treatment of erectile dysfunction via stem cell enhancement and administration.
 That is, it!
 It is not a patent for a special technique or scientific breakthrough.
 The patented equipment referred in the advertisement is also nothing more than generic equipment to remove stem cells, nothing specific to ED treatment.